How to install Sailserver 2

-If you are sailing in an area where there is no coverage, you can either use a different SIM card or connect Sailserver to a router via an Ethernet cable.
+If you are sailing in an area where there is no coverage, you can either use a different SIM card or connect Sailserver to a router via WiFi.

 Data consumption is around 20 MB per month if your Sailserver is switched on around the clock.
-Disconnect the power supply to your Sailserver before changing the SIM card.
+Disconnect the power supply to your Sailserver before inserting a SIM card.
 The SIM card must not be locked with a PIN code.

 The LED indicates whether Sailserver is connected to the Internet.

 The Sailserver 2 can be connected to a WiFi network, or to a hotspot on a smartphone, to get access to the Internet.